getfrom/beginner--/Snake/README.txt

     1).
 ReadConsoleInput
     2).
 WriteConsoleOutputAttribute
     3).
 WriteConsoleOutputCharacter
-  to simulate the BIOS int 21h.
+  to simulate the DOS int 21h.